-Waterfowl production areas are owned by the United States Fish and Wildlife Service.
+WPAs are owned by the United States Fish and Wildlife Service.
 These areas are open to public hunting and trapping, and although managed specifically for waterfowl production provide a diversity of hunting opportunities and habitat for other wildlife.
-There are 1,000 WPAs in South Dakota, totaling nearly 150,000 acres.
+There are 1,000 WPAs in South Dakota, totaling nearly 150.000 acres.